uedakoji1809/tokyo_bay_mp_sediment_ecorisk/README.md

 ## License

 The analysis scripts in this repository are licensed under the MIT License.
-The data are made available for transparency and reproducibility of the associated manuscript.
+The data are released under Creative Commons Attribution 4.0 International (CC BY 4.0).